-Acerola fruits contain numerous fibers.
+Acerola fruits contain numerous fibres.
 Based on 100 g of pulp, their share is around 1.1 g.
-The term fiber is misleading because these important components do not constitute an unnecessary burden for our organism.
+The term fibre is misleading because these important components do not constitute an unnecessary burden for our organism.
 On the contrary: we urgently need them for a healthy digestion.

-The body can't absorb the fiber because it consists of indigestible structural substances and support substances of the plants.
+The body cannot absorb the fibre because it consists of indigestible structural substances and support substances of the plants.
 They fill the stomach and cause a rapid onset of satiety that lasts for a long time.
 In addition, the insoluble substances swell in the large intestine and thereby stimulate digestion.